vegaprotocol/specs/protocol/0028-GOVE-governance.md

 #### Cancelling Proposals

-- Given a proposal with a closing time further than `governance.proposalCancellationThreshold` from the current time, if the party which created the proposal votes against it, the proposal will be instantaneously rejected (<a name="0028-GOVE-188" href="#0028-GOVE-188">0028-GOVE-188</a>)
+- Given a proposal with a closing time further than `governance.proposal.cancellationThreshold` from the current time, if the party which created the proposal votes against it, the proposal will be instantaneously rejected (<a name="0028-GOVE-188" href="#0028-GOVE-188">0028-GOVE-188</a>)
-- Given a proposal with a closing time less than `governance.proposalCancellationThreshold` from the current time, if the party which created the proposal votes against it, the proposal will not be instantaneously rejected.
+- Given a proposal with a closing time less than `governance.proposal.cancellationThreshold` from the current time, if the party which created the proposal votes against it, the proposal will not be instantaneously rejected.
 At closing time, if the proposal meets the criteria to be accepted it will pass (<a name="0028-GOVE-189" href="#0028-GOVE-189">0028-GOVE-189</a>)
-- Given a proposal with a closing time less than `governance.proposalCancellationThreshold` from the current time, if the party which created the proposal votes against it, the proposal will not be instantaneously rejected..
+- Given a proposal with a closing time less than `governance.proposal.cancellationThreshold` from the current time, if the party which created the proposal votes against it, the proposal will not be instantaneously rejected..
 At closing time, if the proposal does not meet the criteria to be accepted it will be rejected (<a name="0028-GOVE-190" href="#0028-GOVE-190">0028-GOVE-190</a>)

-- Given a proposal with a closing time further than `governance.proposalCancellationThreshold` from the current time, if the party which did not create the proposal votes against it, the proposal will not be instantaneously rejected (<a name="0028-GOVE-191" href="#0028-GOVE-191">0028-GOVE-191</a>)
+- Given a proposal with a closing time further than `governance.proposal.cancellationThreshold` from the current time, if the party which did not create the proposal votes against it, the proposal will not be instantaneously rejected (<a name="0028-GOVE-191" href="#0028-GOVE-191">0028-GOVE-191</a>)